mikheyev/cv-sasha/README.md

    (see `rz-vita.sty`).
 1. Bibliography includes links to [PhilPapers](https://philpapers.org/)
-1. Bibliography also prints number of Google Scholar citations. `zach.bib` contains `scholar` fields that contains the Google Scholar cluster ID corresponding to an entry.
-The Makefile produces a file `cv-zach-scholar.tex` from this.
+1. Bibliography also prints number of Google Scholar citations. `mikheyev.bib` contains `scholar` fields that contains the Google Scholar cluster ID corresponding to an entry.
+The Makefile produces a file `cv-mikheyev-scholar.tex` from this.
 It issues, for each entry that has citations, a command `\defscholar{<clusterid>}{<citations>}`.
    It is generated in the Makefile using a little script `citecounts`, which in turn uses [scholar.py](https://github.com/ckreibich/scholar.py) to query